Clausapone/randstad_hackaton/README.md

 The main file is written in jupyter notebook, it is suggested to use it on colab

 ## Features
-- Use of the DistilBert model to obtain the embeddings in a few time
+- Use of the DistilBert model to obtain the embeddings in an optimized time
 - Use of a neural network to classify review of the dataset

 ## Contributing